greglook/whidbey/README.md

          session-sender (nrepl/client-session client :session session)
 -        message-to-send {:op "eval" :code form :id command-id}
 +        message-to-send (let [msg {:op "eval" :code form :id command-id}]
-+                          (if-let [renderer (:nrepl-renderer options)]
++                          (if-let [eval-options (:nrepl-interactive-eval-options options)]
-+                            (assoc msg :renderer renderer)
++                            (merge eval-options msg)
 +                            msg))
          read-input-line-fn (:read-input-line-fn options)]
      (session-sender message-to-send)
      (reset! current-command-id command-id)
 ```

-This change looks for an `:nrepl-renderer` key in the options passed to the
+This change looks for an `:nrepl-interactive-eval-options` key in the options
-client.
-The value of this key should be a namespaced symbol which will resolve
+passed to the client.
+The value of this key should be a map which contains
-to a _rendering function_ on the server.
-Rendering functions accept one argument
-(the value to render) and return a string representation.
+options to merge into the nREPL message for interactive evaluations.

 It is necessary to patch REPLy because the client sends `eval` ops to the server
 in situations other than user input.
 For example, when you tab-complete a name